 “Key Internal Controls” means the internal controls that must be implemented and sustained in daily operations to ensure organizational effectiveness and compliance with legal requirements.
 The effectiveness of key internal controls is assessed through the PMR Program and other management review processes.

-“Lesson Learned” A noteworthy flaw in the design, implementation, or operational effectiveness of one or more internal controls.
+“Lesson Learned” means a noteworthy flaw in the design, implementation, or operational effectiveness of one or more internal controls.

 “Toolkit” means a collection of questions that is managed for a PMR Program Management Review or Non-Contract Review.